div150283/TechPathawaysProgram/Week3Assignment.md

 https://cloud.google.com/appengine/docs/standard/python/googlecloudstorageclient/read-write-to-cloud-storage#specifying_the_cloud_storage_bucket

 <b>Assignment 2:</b>

-<b>1.</b> Uploaded the parquet file to cloud and read the file using the python code.
+   Uploaded the parquet file to cloud storage using upload function and read the file using the python code.

-   Parquet file output displayed in different ways
+   Parquet file output displayed in 3 different ways

    <b>(a)</b> Output by printing the dataframe directly

    <b>(b)</b> Output by printing the dataframe using to_string() function

-   <b>(c)</b> Output by printing the dataframe using location function in which i had specified labels: lineNoFrom and lineNoTo and just printed few lines i want to see.
+   <b>(c)</b> Output by printing the dataframe using Location function in which i had specified labels: lineNoFrom and lineNoTo and just printed few lines i want to see.